beautifuldjango/beautifuldjango.github.io/_posts/2016-09-11-manifesto.markdown

 Licensing
 ---------

 So far, I'm considering CC-SA.
-We need to think to better reasons than just my personal feelings about it.
+We need to think about better reasons than just my personal feelings about it.
 Licensing is one key point and should be examined closely.
 This section is clearly opened for further work because I lack more experience on that subject.